brahmatejadarisi2000/devtinder/apiList.md

 - GET /user/request
 - GET /user/feeds -> get profiles of other users on the platform

-Status: ignore, intrested, accepted, rejected
+Status: ignore, interested, accepted, rejected